Open

 Activities funded

-- Production of electronic publications on artists or artistic development
+- Production of monographs, electronic publications, or other critical documentation of an artist’s work or artistic development

 Documents Needed